greggelong/prologStudy2021a/README.md

 remember you also need to commit then push changes made here

-you do it through sorce controle with the check and message and then
+you do it through source control with the check and message and then

-push to github from the ... menue
+push to github from the ... menu